 Starting your little one on solid baby food is a beautiful bonding experience, as well as a playful and messy one!

 For many first time parents, this transitional stage can also be very confusing.
-The good news is that it doesn’t have to be.
-In fact, below we have outlined some simple steps to follow, to get your baby on the right track for a lifetime of healthy eating.
+There is so much conflicting information out there it is sometimes hard to work out which is the best way forward.
+No matter what type of feeding method you choose, there is no right or wrong way.
+Every baby and every parent is different so of course there will be different methods, food orders and procedures for starting solids.
+We have outlined some simple steps to follow, to get your baby on the right track for a lifetime of healthy eating.

 - They can support their own head and neck.